 True, this city is one of the best places in the world to enjoy live music and revel in its history.
 However, it has also become a thriving hub of many other types of culture from cuisine (you’ll want to keep our list of the city’s best restaurants handy and make sure to try some Nashville hot chicken) to art (don’t miss the Carl Van Vechten Gallery at Frisk.)

 If you’re partial to activities, events and things to do, consider kicking off your tour of the city at the famous Country Music Hall of Fame or the Grand Ole Opry.
 Both sites offer essential looks at America’s proud country music heritage.

-Home to more than 20 colleges and universities, the town is also drenched in a rich tradition of academia, as evidenced by the many libraries and museums you’ll see at every corner.
+Home to more than 20 colleges and universities, the Tennessee town is also drenched in a rich tradition of academia, as evidenced by the many libraries and cultural institutions you’ll see at every corner.

-Sport lovers will be amazed by the loudest fans in the NHL (for real), who even throw catfish on the ice when possible (true story) at Bridgestone Arena.
+Sport fans will be amazed by the loudest fans in the NHL (for real), who even throw catfish on the ice when possible (true story) at Bridgestone Arena.

 Basically, everyone will find something to adore in Nashville.